bixb922/crank-organ/doc-software/README.md

 If present, it's best to have microphone on pin 4, either touchpad or crank sensor on pin 5.
 Only certain pins of the ESP32-S3 support touchpad and analog-digital conversion.

-Many ESP32-S3 boards have a "neopixel" RGB WS2812 led either on pin 38 or 48.
+Most ESP32-S3 boards have a "neopixel" RGB WS2812 led either on pin 38 or 48.
 See the vendor's description or schematic, or try with both values.
 You can use the Pin and MIDI Configuration page to redefine the pin number.
+The default pin number is 48.

 If you don't have, say, a microphone, leave the pin definition blank to tell the software to ignore the microphone.